THE WESTERN NORTH CAROLINA HISTORICAL ASSOCIATION PRESENTS:

 The mission of the Western North Carolina Historical Association Educational Programs is to help each student and visitor rediscover the land and people of western North Carolina through experiences that reveal the past and illuminate the future.

-Download the Curriculum Guide HERE
+Download the School Programming Guide HERE

 Teachers, you can share this video with your class before you come.

 Hillbilly Land: Myth and Reality in Appalachian Culture